Condition Monitoring Definition

 Condition Monitoring is Similar in Concept to the Way We Monitor Human Health

 Some people equate Condition Monitoring to the way we monitor the condition of the human body.
 We use blood tests, blood pressure, body temperature and other measures to know our condition from a health perspective and we do the same with industrial machinery and equipment.

-Condition monitoring is the measurement of certain parameters on equipment to note changes or warnings that may indicate impending failure.
+It is the measurement of certain parameters on equipment to note changes or warnings that may indicate impending failure.
 These checks include machine vibrations, oil condition and bearing temperature.
-Many consider condition monitoring critical to optimizing the lifespan of specific equipment, as it helps to detect defects before they result in devastating failures.
+Many consider it to be critical to optimizing the lifespan of specific equipment, as it helps to detect defects before they result in devastating failures.

 These checks are also essential to business continuity.
 Condition monitoring ensures that your machines remain functional, so that production doesn’t break down and impede operations.
 According to a 2017 survey, up to 70% of companies are completely unaware of the appropriate time to maintain or replace equipment.

 Condition Monitoring and Predictive Maintenance are alike and can be used interchangeably.
 However, monitoring must come first.
 You need the monitoring data first before you can begin predicting machine failures.

 The four types of generally accepted maintenance philosophies are as follows:

 - Reactive Maintenance – Fix it when it breaks

 - Preventive Maintenance – Perform maintenance on a time schedule

 - Predictive Maintenance – Fix it before it breaks